JGIBristol/maps/content/overview.md

 weight: 1
 ---

 ## Structure

 MAPS is a crowd-sourced science experiment in the same vein as [Many analysts,One Dataset](https://journals.sagepub.com/doi/10.1177/2515245917747646) but with an epidemiological dataset from the [Avon Longitudinal Study of Parents and Children](http://www.bristol.ac.uk/alspac/) (ALSPAC or Children of the 90s study) concerning *youth depression* and *computer use*.
 The study is split up into two main phases, you are free to participate in either or both.
-You will gain authorship just by participating.
+You will gain authorship by participating in phase 1.

-Important project information can be found in [Get Involved]()
+Key project information can be found in Get Involved page.

 ### Phase 1: Data analysis